A Beginner’s Guide to Autophagy, the Real Way to Detox Your Body

 - Autophagy means “self-eating.”
 It’s a detox process your body undergoes to clean out damaged cells and regenerate new ones.

-- Early research indicates autophagy may reduce inflammation, prevent or delay the development of neurodegenerative disease — and even increase longevity.
+- Early research indicates autophagy may reduce inflammation, prevent or delay the development of neurodegenerative disease—and even increase longevity.

 What is autophagy?

-Autophagy means “self-eating” — but rest assured, this is a good thing.
+Autophagy means “self-eating,” but rest assured, this is a good thing.
 Autophagy is the method by which your body cleans out damaged cells and toxins, helping you regenerate newer, healthier cells.

 Over time, our cells accumulate a variety of dead organelles, damaged proteins and oxidized particles that clog the body’s inner workings.
 This accelerates the effects of aging and age-related diseases because cells aren’t able to divide and function normally.
+(Note that autophagy is not to be confused with apoptosis, which is programmed cell death, a different process than the cleanup of the degeneration within the cells.)

 Because many of our cells, like those in the brain, need to last a lifetime, the body developed a unique way of ridding itself of those faulty parts and defending itself naturally against disease.
 Enter: autophagy.